H1tman1978/GranthamUniversity/Python/FaceRecognition/README.md

 This is my work in progress face recognition program based on python and opencv.
+This program has its roots in the work done by realpython.com and Adrian Rosebrock of pyimagesearch.com.
+I have modified their code/ideas for my use.
+Feel free to do the same.